mitsuba-renderer/enoki/docs/dynamic.rst

     operation named :cpp:func:`enoki::vectorize`, discussed later, that
     implements this sliding window technique automatically.

-    That said, arithmetic operations like ``operator+`` *are* also implemented for dynamic arrays, and they are realized using approach 1 of the above list (i.e. with copious amounts of memory allocation for temporaries).
+    That said, for convenience, arithmetic operations like ``operator+`` *are* implemented for dynamic arrays, and they are realized using approach 1 of the above list (i.e. with copious amounts of memory allocation for temporaries).
+Using them in performance-critical code is unadvisable.

 Allocating dynamic arrays
 -------------------------